 Environmental Health and Safety continues to support the Biotechnology Innovation Center (BIC) at UNH Manchester.
-The BIC provides a collaborative research and teaching space for biotechnology and cellular biology.
+The BIC provides rentable lab space to private industry clientele and serves as a collaborative research and teaching space for biotechnology and cellular biology.
 Members of EHS work closely with the BIC lab manager to ensure all tenants, faculty and students that use the facility are compliant with regulatory and UNH safety requirements.
 Routine support includes the areas of biosafety, laboratory safety, hazardous waste, training, and chemical inventory.
 A monthly check in meeting was established in 2022 to provide a setting for regular EHS Q&A support to the BIC.
 In addition, quarterly audits are completed by EHS to ensure compliance and provide documentation.